harishb93/redux-react-udacity/README.md

-# redux-react-udacity
-A Todo &amp; Goals page, which is a part of React Nanodegree course, to understand the concepts of redux.

 # Redux and React Udacity exercise

 This repo is a code-along with the second project in the [React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).